Mar 8, 2022

 Lack of visibility can be a pain point for support organizations.
 According to the 2020 Salesforce State of Service report, most support teams give their team members a view of “customer interactions” across departments like sales and marketing.
 However, distilling all this information for agents remains a sticking point.
 Just under half (48%) of agents say they can find what they need on a single screen.

 Distilling customer data is what SupportLogic SX was built to do.
-Our SX platform extracts customer signals in real time and provides a 360-degree view of a customer’s case history, previous support interactions, renewal status, and emerging patterns—all within a single dashboard.
+Our SX platform extracts Salesforce customer signals in real-time and provides a 360-degree view of a customer’s case history, previous support interactions, renewal status, and emerging patterns—all within a single dashboard.

 By integrating SupportLogic SX with Salesforce Service Cloud, managers can easily access real-time customer analytics and the history of each case.
 Working with Salesforce, our platform sorts through myriad attachments, records, and case data to find the needle in the haystack—whether it’s a product bug, an issue with customer onboarding, or a high-value account at risk of churning.

 Armed with deeper insights, agents can then act on customer issues and potential blockers proactively.